-- (a) Ioan of USD 2.50 million advanced by the existing shareholders to Aqwise (including USD 2.35 million advanced by the Company), shall be repaid in full along with due interest.
-Other Ioans aggregating USD 2.46 million advanced by existing shareholders (including USD 0.4 million advanced by the Company) shall be converted into equity; - (b) the existing shareholders shall divest their entire shareholding (including those arising from conversion of loan as stated above) in favour of GES.
+- (a) loan of USD 2.50 million advanced by the existing shareholders to Aqwise (including USD 2.35 million advanced by the Company), shall be repaid in full along with due interest.
+Other loans aggregating USD 2.46 million advanced by existing shareholders (including USD 0.4 million advanced by the Company) shall be converted into equity; - (b) the existing shareholders shall divest their entire shareholding (including those arising from conversion of loan as stated above) in favour of GES.
 The shares shall be transferred on the Closing Date (as defined in the agreement) upon receipt of necessary approvals and completion of certain other formalities.
 The consideration for transfer of shares shall be approximately USD 2.4 million (net, after deduction of certain agreed expenses) to be held in an escrow account and which shall be released after the expiry of 18 months ("escrow period").
-GES shall, during the escrow period, be entitled to set-off for the year ended March 31, 2021 (All amounts in ₹ lakhs, unless otherwise stated)

-against the escrow amount, any indemnification claim which it may have under the agreement as well as to the extent that it is required to fund Aqwise beyond the amount as specified under the agreement.
+GES shall, during the escrow period, be entitled to set-off against the escrow amount, any indemnification claim which it may have under the agreement as well as to the extent that it is required to fund Aqwise beyond the amount as specified under the agreement.
 In case no such set-off adjustments occur, the Company expects to receive approximately USD 1.35 million as its share out of the escrow amount USD 2.4 million;